simonsobs/soconda/docs/docs/install.md

 This will create a new environment `soconda_xxx.x.x` with version number as suffix using `default` configuration.
 [More details on configuration.](#customizing-an-environment) (The `MAKEFLAGS` doesn't seem to have any effect.)
+If you want to specify a conda base directory add `-b "$HOME/miniforge3"` argument to `soconda.sh`.

 You could find out the name of new created environment with
 ```